coq/coq/doc/sphinx/language/core/sections.rst

 -------------------------------------------

 This table sums up the effect of locality attributes on the scope of vernacular commands in a section, when outside the section where they were entered.
+In the following table:

-A cross (❌) marks an unsupported attribute, which will provoke a compilation error.
-In this table, "not available", means that the command has no effect outside the section it was entered, while "available" means that the effects of the command persists outside the section.
+* a cross (❌) marks an unsupported attribute (compilation error);
+* "not available" means that the command has no effect outside the section it was entered;
+* "available" means that the effect of the command persists outside the section.

 A similar table for :cmd:`Module` can be found :ref:`here <visibility-attributes-modules>`.